 Ubuntu at a Glance

-Kogatende (July to November): 45-minute drive from camp
+Kogatende (mid-June to to October): 45-minute drive from camp

-Serengeti South (December to March): 60- to 90-minute drive from camp
+Serengeti South (mid-November to mid-March): 60- to 90-minute drive from camp

 Children aged five and older

 8 tented suites (including 1 four-sleeper family tent)